Priesthood Restoration Site: Property acquisition and developments

+On June 18, 1960, a monument was dedicated at the site to commemorate the restoration of the Aaronic priesthood.
+The 12 ft carnelian granite monument includes a bronze relief by artist Avard Fairbanks, depicting John the Baptist conferring the priesthood on Smith and Cowdery.

-In a letter dated April 15, 2011, the LDS Church announced to nearby members that the site would be restored.
-The restoration included reconstructing the homes lived in by the Smith and Hale families, along with farm out-buildings.
-A combination visitors' center and meetinghouse is constructed, along with a new monument.
-Pennsylvania Route 171, which splits the historic site in two was rerouted as part of the project.
-In August 2015, the church announced that with construction completed, the site would be opened to the public on August 29 and was dedicated by apostle Russell M. Nelson on September 19, 2015.
-Steven E. Snow, the church’s official Church Historian and Recorder from August 2012 until August 2019, is credited with the completion of the Priesthood Restoration Site.
+In a letter dated April 15, 2011, the church announced that the site would be restored.
+The project included reconstructing the homes lived in by the Smith and Hale families, improved access to the baptismal site on the Susquehanna River, the construction of a combination visitors' center and meetinghouse, and the installation of two statues near the visitors' center.
+These statues are reproductions of Avard Fairbanks' works Restoration of the Aaronic Priesthood and Restoration of the Melchizedek Priesthood.
+Pennsylvania Route 171, which splits the historic site in two, was rerouted as part of the project.
+In August 2015, the church announced that with construction completed, the site would be opened to the public on August 29 and was dedicated by Russell M. Nelson, the president of the Quorum of the Twelve Apostles, on September 19, 2015.
+Steven E. Snow, the Church Historian and Recorder from 2012 until 2019, is credited with the completion of the site.